MysticMoonlight/PAYDAY2-HF/README.md

 # PAYDAY 2: Heist of Frenzy
 PAYDAY 2: Heist of Frenzy is the modpack for best Co-op game, PAYDAY 2.
 It is also continuation of PAYDAY 2: Enhanced modpack.
-This modpack is Windows-exclusive and does NOT support Linux.

 # Changelog
 See [here](https://github.com/MysticMoonlight/PAYDAY2-HF/blob/main/CHANGELOG.md).